 So, if you're not up to paying $75+ for a bottle of top-notch balsamic vinegar aged 12+ years, then I think you'll be pretty happy with the Kirkland brand (this $21 bottle will last you a very long time).

-🔪How to Make Asparagus Feta Tomato Salad
+🔪Step-by-Step: How to Make Asparagus Feta Tomato Salad

 Snap off the woody ends of asparagus where they naturally break when you bend them (see Video) or cut them off with a knife.

-Boil water in a large pot or saucepan with steamer, then reduce to simmer, add asparagus, cover with lid, and steam asparagus until tender (about 8-15 minutes) *This will depend on your preference (how you like it cooked).
+Boil water in a large pot or saucepan with a steamer, then reduce to a simmer, add asparagus, cover with lid, and steam asparagus until tender (about 8-15 minutes) *This will depend on your preference (how you like it cooked).

 The asparagus is ready when it's bright green and easily pierced with a fork. * I steamed mine for 13 minutes